martinknytl/dmw_genomes.md/blast and desing of primers in candidate heterozygous positions.md

 blastdbcmd -entry all -range 136504257-136504516 -db ../../laevis_genome/XENLA_10.1_genome.fa_blastable -out candidate_sex_locus_slc26a7.L+UTR_exon1.fa
 ```

 the code gave me extractions from each chromosome.
 So I opend the output file in vi using `vi candidate_sex_locus_slc26a7.L+UTR_exon1.fa` and removed all sequences but Chr6L.
-Sequence can be directly copied from vi to Geneious.
+Sequence can be directly copied from vi to Geneious, annotate exons and UTRs, and design primers in the conserved regions for both species.

 ## Xenopus tropicalis